Revised April 2023

 Sunlight.
 Baby trees don’t need direct Sunlight in the same way annual vegetable & flower seedlings do.
 Although they do require some light, they are built to grow in the understory, so indirect Sunlight or dappled shade is just fine.

 The ideal time to transplant your seedlings into their permanent locations is in Autumn, just after the leaves have fallen.
-This is when the plant is entering its Winter dormancy & is a time of root growth.
+This is when woody perennials are entering Winter dormancy & is a time of root growth.

 For nursery beds, gently dig up & separate your plants, placing them root down in a bucket of water.
 For potted trees, remove the pot & gently loosen any pot bound roots.

-Dig your holes according to the root span of each plant.
-Water the empty hole, plant your trees and deeply water.
+Dig your holes twice as big as the root span of each plant.
+Water the empty hole, plant your trees & deeply water.

 There you have it!
 We hope this article has offered food for thought.
 If you still have questions, don’t hesitate to reach out! xox